-Once I’d checked in at the beautiful Le Meridien Fisherman’s Cove, situated on a pristine beach on the western side of the Mahe, it was time to head out and explore the island.
+Once I’ve checked in at the beautiful Fisherman’s Cove Resort, situated on a pristine beach on the western side of the Mahe, it’s time to head out and explore the island.

-And what a day it was.
 The enormous granite boulders that define the beaches of the Seychelles Islands give them almost a prehistoric feel.
-As if they tumbled down the side of a mountain millions of years ago splashing into the ocean exactly where they lay now – and maybe they did.
+As if they tumbled down the side of a mountain millions of years ago splashing into the ocean exactly where they now lay.

 A Tortoise Tall Tale

-So, one of the main things I was dying to see in Seychelles were the giant tortoises.
+Not surprisingly, one of the main things I am dying to see in the Seychelles are the giant tortoises.
 I scoured my guidebook and the in-flight magazine on the flight down for any information I could find on where to go to see these giant creatures.

 And here’s what I learned: The Seychelles Islands are indeed one of only two places in the world to see the endangered giant land tortoises in their natural habitat (the other is the Galapagos Islands).